Learning the optimal scale for GWAS through hierarchical SNP aggregation: Numerical simulations

+\paragraph{Competitors.} The objective of our method being to identify the optimal scale at which to perform association studies, we compared our proposal with several methods working at different genomic scales.
+The purpose is to assess the ability of each method to retrieve true causal genomic regions in the different simulation scenarios.
+For each scenario, four approaches have been considered: \begin{itemize} \item SKAT\textit{tree}, a SKAT model using our group definition, \item SKAT\textit{notree}, a SKAT model using an alternative group definition produced by successive chunks of 20 SNPs, \item SMA, the classical Single Marker Analysis, \item SASA (Single \emph{Aggregated-SNP} Analysis) a method close to SMA, where instead of testing the genotype-phenotype association using each single SNP, we are testing it using \emph{aggregated-SNP} variables. \end{itemize} The two above described group definitions for SKAT were considered to evaluate the impact of the group structure on the association findings.

+The comparison with SMA allows to highlight the advantage of working at a group scale.
+We hypothesize that grouping low-effect SNPs should have a better statistical power than testing the main effects at single-SNP level.

+For all methods, we compare the results using 2 types of multiple testing corrections : the methods of Holm-Bonferroni \citep{Holm_Bonferroni} and \cite{benjamini_controlling_1995}.

-The problem of retrieving true causal associations can be represented as a binary decision problem where the compared methods are considered as classifiers.
+\paragraph{True and False Positive definitions.} The problem of retrieving true causal associations can be represented as a binary decision problem where the compared methods are considered as classifiers.
 The decision made by a binary classifier can be summarized using four numbers: True Positives ($TP$), False Positive ($FP$), True Negatives ($TN$) and False Negatives ($FN$).
 We represent True Positive Rate ($\text{Recall or Power} ={TP/(FN+TP)}$) versus Precision ($\text{Precision}={TP/(FP+TP)}$).

-In this context, a True Positive corresponds to a significant \textit{p}-value on true causal variables, a False Positive to a significant \textit{p}-value on noise variables, and a False Negative to a non-significant \textit{p}-value on true causal variables.
-In the case where one true causal SNP is not mapped on the commercial SNP set, we consider that we are able to retrieve its position if we find a significant association with the closest SNP mapped on the commercial SNP set.
+In this context, a True Positive corresponds to a true causal genomic region associated to significant \textit{p}-value.
+The definition of what can be considered as the true causal genomic region may nevertheless be subject to some ambiguity.
+In GWAS, the presence of LD between SNPs often leads to consider the signal associated to multiple neighboring SNPs as indicating the existence of a single genomic locus with possible influence on the phenotype.

-For each method, the following may be considered as a True Positive depending on the simulation scenario: \begin{itemize}[noitemsep] \item \textbf{SMA.} A significant true causal variable (\emph{singleSNP}) or a significant variable included in a true causal cluster (\emph{clusSNP}). \item \textbf{SASA.} A significant aggregated-SNP containing at least one true causal variable (\emph{singleSNP}) or at least a part of a true causal cluster (\emph{clusSNP}). \item \textbf{SKAT and FAIS.} A significant region including at least one true causal single SNP (\emph{singleSNP}) or containing a part of the genomic region defining a true causal cluster. (\emph{clusSNP}). \end{itemize} We also consider two kinds of evaluation on SNPs and clusters for each scenario, as explained in Figure \ref{fig:scatter_perf}.